 Rainwater is great for leaves, but the water with a high pH (often from hoses and taps) is not good for leaves, so pour right on to the base of the plant.

 And then…keep a drink on hand for you!

 Create a space that you want to be part of — a place you can sit down, read a book, and enjoy a beverage while your garden grows.

 Know what you want to grow and make sure it’s a good fit for where you live.

 It’s best to prepare for your garden.
-Don’t just buy plants on a whim.
+Don’t just buy young plants on a whim.